 You can apply to update your Skilled Worker visa if you change your job and your new job is with a different employer / skilled worker sponsor.
-According to Home Office, UKVI Guidance on Skilled Worker visa, you will need to apply to update your Skilled Worker or Tier 2 (General) work visa if:
+According to the Home Office, UKVI Guidance on Skilled Worker visa, you will need to apply to update your Skilled Worker or Tier 2 (General) work visa if:

-• you want to change your job and your new job is with a different employer
+- you want to change your job, and your new job is with a different employer

-• your job changes to a different occupation code, and you are not in a graduate training programme
+- your job changes to a different occupation code, and you are not in a graduate training programme

-• you leave a job that is on the shortage occupation list for a job that is not on the list
+- you leave a job that is on the shortage occupation list for a job that is not on the list

-Free Immigration Advice For Updating Skilled Worker Visa
+Free Immigration Advice for Updating Skilled Worker Visa

 Our specialist team of immigration solicitors can provide one-off free immigration advice online regarding your application for updating a skilled worker visa.
 Ask a question online to our specialist team of immigration solicitors for free immigration advice online, or book an appointment online for detailed immigration advice and consultation with one of our immigration solicitors concerning your application for updating a skilled worker visa.

-An application for updating the skilled worker visa is made according to requirements as set out in Appendix Skilled Workers, Appendix Skilled Occupations and Appendix Immigration Salary List.
+An application for updating the skilled worker visa is made according to the requirements as set out in Appendix Skilled Workers, Appendix Skilled Occupations and Appendix Immigration Salary List.
 The Skilled Worker visa is a Point Based System (PBS) visa category, and points can be awarded for the Certificate of Sponsorship (CoS), job skill level, English language, appropriate Salary, PhD level qualifications, a job on the Immigration Salary List, and the applicant applying as a new entrant.

-• You must be in the UK with leave to remain as a Tier 2 General migrant or as a Skilled Worker;
+- You must be in the UK with leave to remain as a Tier 2 General migrant or as a Skilled Worker;

-• You must be either:
+- You must be either:

-• changing your job and your new job is with a different employer
+- changing your job and your new job is with a different employer

-• changing your job to a different occupation code, and you are not in a graduate training programme
+- changing your job to a different occupation code, and you are not in a graduate training programme

-• leaving a job that is on the shortage occupation list for a job that is not on the list
+- leaving a job that is on the shortage occupation list for a job that is not on the list

-• You must score 50 points from mandatory non-tradeable points;
+- You must score 50 points from mandatory non-tradeable points;

-• You must score at least 20 points from tradeable points;
+- You must score at least 20 points from tradeable points;

-• If you have not lawfully lived in the UK for the last 12 months, you must meet the financial requirement by showing a balance of not less than £1270 maintained in your account for the last 28 days or your Skilled Worker sponsor has certified your maintenance in the Certificate of Sponsorship (CoS);
+- If you have not lawfully lived in the UK for the last 12 months, you must meet the financial requirement by showing a balance of not less than £1270 maintained in your account for the last 28 days or your Skilled Worker sponsor has certified your maintenance in the Certificate of Sponsorship (CoS);

-• meet the suitability criteria and not fall for refusal under the general grounds for refusal;
+- meet the suitability criteria and not fall for refusal under the general grounds for refusal;

 You must not be:

-• in breach of immigration laws, except that where paragraph 39E applies, that period of overstaying will be disregarded; or
+- in breach of immigration laws, except that where paragraph 39E applies, that period of overstaying will be disregarded; or

-• on immigration bail.
+- on immigration bail.

 Salary Requirements For Skilled Worker Visa UK